bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 is, however, recommended you do your research, take the pulse of the community, find what works best for your situation, and use that.
 Using one of these standards is substantially better than not using any.
-Find what will provide the best benefit for your users.
+Find what will provide the best benefit for your users.</p>

 <h4>Outlining Microdata</h4>

-Microdata is identified using three main attributes, itemscope, itemtype, and itemprop.
+<p>Microdata is identified using three main
+attributes, itemscope, itemtype, and itemprop.</p>

-The itemscope Boolean attribute declares the scope of each microdata item.
-Place this attribute on the parent element where all of the microdata information pertaining to this item should reside.
+<p>The itemscope Boolean attribute declares the scope of each microdata
+item.
+Place this attribute on the parent element where all of the microdata information pertaining to this item should reside.</p>

-Once you have determined the scope, use the itemtype attribute to identify what microdata vocabulary should be used.
+<p>Once you have determined the scope, use the itemtype attribute to
+identify what microdata vocabulary should be used.
 Generally speaking, some of the more popular microdata item types have been outlined at <a href="http://schema.org/docs/schemas.html" rel="noopener noreferrer" target="_blank">Schema.org</a>.
 There are, however, other websites which outline additional, and different, item types.
-You may also write your own item types should you find the need.
+You may also write your own item types should you find the need.</p>

 <pre>
  1  <section itemscope itemtype="http://schema.org/Person">